1919–20 Irish Cup

-The 1919–20 Irish Cup was the 40th edition of the premier knock-out cup competition in Irish football.
+The 1919–20 Irish Cup was the 40th edition of the Irish Cup, the premier knock-out cup competition in Irish football.

 Shelbourne won the tournament for the 3rd time.
 They had defeated Glenavon in the semi-final, but crowd trouble marred the replay of the second semi-final between Belfast Celtic and Glentoran, and both clubs were subsequently expelled from the competition.
 Shelbourne were subsequently declared winners of the cup.